-Rising damp is potentially an issue that can affect all buildings.
+Rising damp is an issue that has the potential to affect any building.
 It is a particular problem in older houses where the original rising damp treatment (or damp proof course) has become damaged or where the ground level around a property has been raised with the addition of a new path or drive way.

 Over time, water from the ground works its ways through the brick work, stone work or through the softer mortar that holds the brick work together.
 This ground water often contains soluble salts which are deposited on the surfaces of the walls as they dry out.
 In turn, these salts draw moisture from the atmosphere giving a permanent damp feeling to the wall and producing one of the key indicators to help identify rising damp.